- After Midnite

 Science on Screen Grants

-Upon selection, each cinema is expected to produce a minimum of three Science on Screen events during the course of the one-year grant period.
+Upon selection, each cinema is expected to produce a minimum of three Science on Screen events during the course of the 10-month grant period.
 One of the three films shown must be an Alfred P. Sloan Foundation film.
 You can view/download a full Science on Screen how-to guide here.

 Application Guidelines and Deadlines